If tacos are an ancient Aztec dish pre-dating the arrival of the Spanish,

 with tortillas, as would be expected in Mexico.
 This is known in northern Mexican

 cuisine as "Arracheras" (grilled skirt steak).
-Fajitas have same roots,
+Fajitas have the same roots.

 Arrachera from northern Mexico.